luyanfei/kind-file-manager/README.md

 ## Maven

 ## Usage
-Put a property file in classpath of you web project, like code below:
+Put a property file named "kindmanager.properties" in classpath of you web project, like code below:
 ```
 upload_root=/tmp
 upload_size_limit=5242880